Written By: Devin Golden

 Important Facts About Mesothelioma and the Coast Guard

-• The Coast Guard is the smallest branch of the U.S. military but still has veterans developing mesothelioma decades after service.
+• There are hundreds of veterans with mesothelioma diagnosed in the U.S. each year.
+The Coast Guard is the smallest branch of the U.S. military, yet there are still Coast Guard veterans with mesothelioma cancer.

-• Exposure to asbestos occurred on different types of Coast Guard ships: cutters; utility boats; interceptors; and port security boats.
+• Asbestos exposure often occurred on different types of Coast Guard ships, such as cutters, utility boats, interceptors, and port security boats.

-• VA benefits in the form of monthly compensation are available to Coast Guard veterans with mesothelioma.
+• VA benefits, such as monthly compensation and free health insurance, are available to Coast Guard veterans with mesothelioma.

 Rates of Mesothelioma Among Coast Guard Veterans

-The Coast Guard is the smallest branch in the United States military.
-There are only around 40,000 active members and 7,000 Coast Guard reserves.
-This is about 1/8th the size of the Navy and 1/12th the size of the Army.
+The U.S. Coast Guard is the smallest branch of the United States military.
+There are approximately 41,000 active members and 7,800 Coast Guard reserves.
+This is 1/8th the size of the Navy and 1/12th the size of the Army.

 • Cutters